LachlanArmsden/PZ_Cheeseria/README.md

 2. Incoporating styling, so that the page looks formatted properly (E.x.
 Table is not centered correctly.).
 3. Create more Unit Tests for the React components (As they currently do not have any.)
 4. Handle situations if there is no connection to the server from the client (E.x.
 Creating a default html file to display when there is no connection.).
+5. Finish implementing the Dockerfile, as I had some problems when trying to integrate it (This file can be seen in myDockerFile).